CSIprinceton/workshop-july-2020/tutorial/Day-1/README.md

      0 iter.000001/02.fp/rest_failed.shuffled.001.out
   3010 total
 ```
-*It's ok if you find these files does not exist.
+*It's ok if you find these files do not exist.
 That means `dpgen` is still doing its job.
 Just take a rest and wait for a short time.
 It should take no longer than one hour for each iteration.*

 It shows that there remain only 29 candidates.
 Notice that the number of MD steps we set in `iter.000001` is 3 times longer than in `iter.000000`.

 The last iteration `iter.000002` will only contain `00.train` and will return 4 DP models of good qualities for CH4 at 50K.

+Now, we have successfully generate a "univeral" accurate potential energy model for CH4 at 50K.
+To have a model that works for larger temperature (and pressure ) range, one can keep adding iterations in `params.json` with different temperature and pressure conditions.
+A truly univesal accurate model can be obtained after sufficiently many iterations.